 Tips when preparing this sweet ginger tofu

 - Choose extra firm tofu if possible.
 I like to only roll the bloc of tofu in paper towels and then press on it gently.
 This takes me maximum one minute, that's all.
 Keeping it a bit moist will help achieve a nice meaty texture that does not get too hard or dried out after cooking.

-- This is a perfect recipe to serve over brown rice, cauliflower rice or Asian style noodles.
+- This is a perfect recipe to serve over whole grains (brown rice, quinoa, buckwheat, etc), cauliflower rice (for a grain-free option) or Asian style noodles.